lightsailvr/lsvr_apmp-converter-gui/README.md

 # APMP Converter GUI

-A SwiftUI application for converting projected video content to Apple Projected Media Profile (APMP) format.
-This app provides an intuitive graphical interface for batch video conversion with drag & drop support, conversion queue management, and progress tracking.
+A SwiftUI application for converting projected video content to Apple Projected Media Profile (APMP) format with intelligent audio preservation.
+This app provides an intuitive graphical interface for batch video conversion with drag & drop support, conversion queue management, and comprehensive audio processing.

 ## What This App Does